 Next day we had a morning train to Florence.
 It is around 1.5 hrs from Rome to Florence.
 Italian trains are not very particularly keen on being on time.
 But as you pass one small town after another on a scenic train journey, you forget all that.
 Finally, we arrived in Florence and we went searching for our hotel which was again walking distance from the train station.

 Florence is a quaint little city and anyone would just fall in love with it.
 It was definitely my favourite place in Italy among the places we visited.
 It was still Autumn and everywhere we went in Florence, we were struck by the splendour of it.
 There are so many things to do in Florence.

-After lunch, we proceeded to see the magnificent statue of the David at the Galleria Dell Academia.
+After lunch, we proceeded to see the magnificent statue of David at the Galleria Dell Academia.
 It was a long wait outside the museum since they allow only a bunch of people at a time.
 It was definitely worth the wait and David in all his grandeur was a sight to see.
 Michelangelo’s genius is quite evident here and you are left awestruck at the giant piece of marbled male nude.
-In addition to the David, the Galleria is filled with numerous other paintings and sculptures.
+In addition to David, the Galleria is filled with numerous other paintings and sculptures.